Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Why Cost Per Year Beats Price Comparison
+How Cost Per Year compares with Price Comparison

 A 1,200 new laptop and a 500 second-hand laptop look like a clear saving for the second-hand option.
 But if the new laptop lasts 6 years and the second-hand lasts 3 years, cost per year is 200 for new versus 167 for second-hand — a much smaller gap.
 If the second-hand laptop also needs a 100 repair, cost per year becomes 200 each — break-even.
 The calculator surfaces this comparison because headline price alone misleads on durable purchases.
 Second-hand usually still wins on cost per year, but the gap is typically smaller than the sticker difference suggests.